Prospective Applicants

 - What do you hope to learn from this experience?
 Examples can include, specific skills you hope to gain, career insights, interest in a certain academic field, etc.

 - For those eligible for the Dr. J.W.
-Landau Summer Experience Fund for Veterans, you will be asked a specific question about this award
+Landau Summer Experience Fund for Veterans, you will be asked a specific question about this award.

 Upload the most recent copy of your resume in PDF Format.
 When you upload your resume as a PDF – please name your document with your full name + resume (Ex: “EzraCornell-Resume”).

 In this section you will calculate the total cost and explanation of that expense in the following categories for the number of weeks that you will be doing your experience.
+To see a full list of eligible and ineligible expenses, click here – Applicant Resources.

 - Rent – Not to exceed $1,500/month